Theoretical Investigation on Inductive Bias of Isolation Forest: DEPTH FUNCTION OF IFOREST

 \begin{lemma} For any given dataset $D$ with sample size $n \geq 3$ and $x_{i} \in D$ for $1 < i < n$, we have

 \end{lemma}

 Lemma~\ref{lemma:depth_decomposition} shows that the expected depth of a data point $x_{i}$ can be decomposed into two parts, of which the concerned data point is the rightmost and the leftmost, respectively.
-From the random walk perspective, the anticipated number of steps required to reach the absorbing point $(x_{i}, x_{i})$ equals the sum of the steps taken in the rightward direction and the steps taken upward.
-For example, although opting to move rightward can increase the probability of moving upward in the next step, the probability distribution of the step size of moving, conditioning on moving upward, remains unchanged; thus, the expected total steps remain unchanged, too.
+From the random walk perspective, the number of steps required to reach the absorbing point $(x_{i}, x_{i})$ equals the sum of the steps taken in the rightward direction and the steps taken upward independently.
+To be more specific, although opting to move rightward can increase the probability of moving upward in the next step, the probability distribution of the step size of moving, conditioning on moving upward before, remains unchanged; thus, the expected total steps remain unchanged, too.

 From the above analysis, it suffices to analyze the expected depth of the rightmost point $x_{i}$ in $\{ x_{1}, \dots, x_{i} \}$, as the leftmost point can be analyzed similarly.
-By the transition rule of random walks, the depth of point $x_{i}$ has a probability cumulative distribution function as follows.
+By the transition rule of random walks, the depth of point $x_{i}$ has a cumulative distribution function as follows.

 where $\mathbf{P} = [p_{jk}]_{i \times i}$ is the transition matrix with

 and $\xi \in \mathbb{N}^{+}$.
 Thus, the expected depth of $x_{i}$ equals